King Koopa's Kool Kartoons: Production

-The show featured an actor in a King Koopa costume similar to one previously used in the Super Mario Bros.-themed Ice Capades show, only with a more detailed mask to make the actor look more believable on television.
-The actor playing Koopa (originally Chris Latta, later Pat Pinney) performed the role with a gruff, gravel-voiced faux-malevolence that ultimately revealed a hesitantly nice personality.
+The show featured an actor in a King Koopa costume similar to one previously used in the 1989 Super Mario Bros.-themed Ice Capades show, only with a more detailed mask to make the actor look more believable on television.
+The actor playing Koopa (originally Christopher Collins, later Patrick Pinney) performed the role with a gruff, gravel-voiced faux-malevolence that ultimately revealed a hesitantly nice personality.

 Unlike any previous appearance, King Koopa was seen with a pet creature named Ratso that best resembled a mix of dog and weasel with the large ears of a bat.
-Ratso had his own special "theater" where kids could also claim prizes (in which he was played by a puppet).
+Ratso had his own special "theatre" where kids could also claim prizes (in which he was played by a puppet).
 Koopa would be seen walking Ratso on a leash in the pre-recorded opening and closing credit sequences (where he was played by a dog in a costume).

-Partway through the series' production, Chris Latta was fired and replaced after a string of incidents occurred, including an altercation where Latta's own son was among the child audience.
-Additionally, after the firing of Latta, children noticed the difference between Latta and replacement actor Pat Pinney and would insult Pinney, or call him an imposter.
+Halfway through the series' production, Christopher Collins was fired and replaced, allegedly due to inappropriate behavior toward the crew and audience members.
+There are several rumors surrounding his dismissal, some claiming that he allegedly told a viewer, "You can say what you want... but now I know where you live", while others claim he was verbally abusive to children on set.
 The entire 65 episodes of King Koopa's Kool Kartoons was produced and developed over the course of 13 weeks before being quietly cancelled.

 Cancellation

 Despite high ratings and viewership, King Koopa's Kool Kartoons was not renewed for a second season.
-The full reasoning behind the show's cancellation is unknown, but is partially accredited by former writer Christopher Brough to be a formal invitation from the then-president of The Walt Disney Company, Michael Eisner to Fox Kids to cancel the cartoon.
+The full reasoning behind the show's cancellation is unknown, but is partially accredited by former writer Christopher Brough to be a formal invitation from the then-president of The Walt Disney Company, Michael Eisner, to Fox Kids to cancel the cartoon regarding the content.
 The show was later aired in the United Kingdom via The Children's Channel throughout the remainder of 1990.

 Reception

-Reception of the show among children was overwhelmingly positive, but the show was not received very well by parents, as an angry letter from the Los Angeles Times newspaper shows.
-However, in a "Viewers' View" column in the Los Angeles Times, a parent wrote that the show's portrayal of King Koopa was "frightening for small children".
+Reception of the show among children was overwhelmingly positive, but the show was not received well by parents, as an angry letter from the Los Angeles Times newspaper shows.
+In a "Viewers' View" column in the Los Angeles Times, a parent wrote that the show's portrayal of King Koopa was "frightening for small children", implying a mixed reception.
+Gene Kendall of Comic Book Resources compared the show to the character Krusty the Clown from The Simpsons, saying that Krusty poked fun at the hosts from old children's talk shows, while King Koopa's Kool Kartoons took its own subversive approach to the genre.

 In 1990, the program was nominated as the best youth program for the Los Angeles local Emmy Awards.